mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 [^3]: See Musk 1 and Andreesen 1.

+According to this worldview, humanity is on the cusp of a "new era" (Altman 2025a, )

 [^new-age]: Quotes:
 	- "\[The] most transformative technology since the Internet is here."
 (Jassy 2025)
 	- "DEMIS HASSABIS: \[W]hen we look back at this time … I think we will realize that we were standing in the foothills of the singularity now … I think that \[AI] will be such an enormous transformative technology, it’s going to effectively be a new human era."
 (Levin 2026)